A GUIDE TO SCHEDULING THE FOURTH YEARfor the Class of 2022

 consideration regarding timing and sites of rotations will be granted for

 Disability Resources.
-It is imperative that students in these special
+It is imperative that students with AVLs turn in a special request form prior to the lottery deadline on March 2, 2021.
+All special

 requests will be reviewed.